OpenCyphal/pycyphal/docs/pages/demo.rst

   If they are already compiled, this step is skipped.

 - When compilation is done, the two applications are launched.
+  Be sure to stop the first script if it is still running!

 - Aside from the applications, a couple of diagnostic processes are started as well.
   A setpoint publisher will command the thermostat to drive the plant to the specified temperature.